moneroguides/1x03-using-moneo-as-money/script.md

 To continue we're going to select *Create new wallet* and then click *Next*.

-As we hit *Next*, Feather randomly generates a list of 14 words known as a seed phrase.
-Similarly to the PGP standard, both private keys and public keys have been generated during this time.
+Once we hit *Next*, Feather randomly generates a list of 14 words known as a seed phrase.
+Similar to the PGP standard, both private keys and public keys have been generated during this process.
 The seed phrase is an encoded copy of our new private keys.
 This seed phrase is based on the Bitcoin Improvement Proposal (BIP), which aimed to enable storing private keys in a more user-friendly way.

-Opposed to the more common 25 word phrase used for Monero keys, this 14 word format enables the automatic storage of another important piece of information, the **restore height**.
+Unlike the more common 25 word phrase used for Monero keys, this 14 word format enables the automatic storage of another important piece of information, the **restore height**.

 The restore height is a record of when your key pair was created.
 This is important for when you want to restore your keys to a new wallet.
 For more information on the seed scheme used by Feather, please take a look at the [documentation](https://docs.featherwallet.org/guides/seed-scheme).